A Hyperbolic Analogue of the Rademacher Symbol: Hyperbolic Dedekind symbol

-The corollary is an interesting analogue of the classical Rademacher symbol in the sense of (\ref{Psi-explicit}).
+The corollary is an interesting analogue of the classical Rademacher symbol in the sense of the expression~\eqref{Psi-explicit}.
 In particular, this gives the number of simple quadratic forms in the $\Gamma$-equivalent class of $Q_\gamma$.
-Here $Q(X,Y) = AX^2+ BXY + CY^2$ is said to be simple if $AC < 0$ holds, which was studied by Choie-Zagier \cite{CZ93}.
+Here $Q(X,Y) = AX^2+ BXY + CY^2$ is said to be \emph{simple} if $AC < 0$ holds, which was studied by Choie--Zagier~\cite{CZ93}.